Student Accommodation Deep Cleaning Tips

 • Empty the freezer and any ice cube trays

-• Move any furniture and clean behind and underneath them
+• Move any furniture and clean behind and underneath it

-• Remove any cellotape or blue tack from the walls and cupboards
+• Remove any Sellotape or Blu Tack from the walls

 • Shake door mats outside and wash with warm, soapy water

-• Empty the hoover and throw away the mop once cleaning is complete
+• Empty the Hoover and throw away the mop once done